San Francisco: Climate

 On average, there are 73 rainy days a year, and annual precipitation averages 23.65 in.
 Variation in precipitation from year to year is high.
 Above-average rain years are often associated with warm El Niño conditions in the Pacific while dry years often occur in cold water La Niña periods.
 In 2013 (a "La Niña" year), a record low 5.59 in of rainfall was recorded at downtown San Francisco, where records have been kept since 1849.
-Snowfall in the city is very rare, with only 10 measurable accumulations recorded since 1852, most recently in 1976 when up to 5 in fell on Twin Peaks.
+Snowfall in the city is very rare, with only 10 measurable accumulations recorded since 1852, most recently in 1976 when up to 5 in fell on Twin Peaks and up to 1 in in downtown San Francisco.

 The Farallon Islands are located in the Gulf of the Farallones, off the Pacific coast of San Francisco.

 The highest recorded temperature at the official National Weather Service downtown observation station (Note: Station currently at the United States Mint building) was 106 F on September 1, 2017.
 During that hot spell, the warmest ever night of 71 F was also recorded.
 The lowest recorded temperature was 27 F on December 11, 1932.

 During an average year between 1991 and 2020, San Francisco recorded a warmest night at 64 F and a coldest day at 49 F. The coldest daytime high since the station's opening in 1945 was recorded in December 1972 at 37 F.

 As a coastal city, San Francisco will be heavily affected by climate change.
 As of 2021, sea levels are projected to rise by as much as 5 ft, resulting in periodic flooding, rising groundwater levels, and lowland floods from more severe storms.

-San Francisco falls under the USDA 10a Plant hardiness zone, though some areas, particularly downtown, border zone 10b.
+San Francisco falls under the USDA Plant hardiness zone 10a and 10b.